kubernetes/community/communication/youtube-guidelines.md

 ### Trimming and Editing Recordings

-YouTube admins may be asked to help [trim] and [edit] recordings.
+YouTube admins should help [trim] and [edit] recordings.
 Certain events such as the Contributor Summits are not uploaded directly to YouTube and require editing.
 In other instances a Zoom recording may have significant dead-space leading the meeting itself.
 In these instances the playlist owners may be asked first to trim a recording; however there are times where this is inopportune and an admin may step in.
+When in doubt, ask.

+### Housecleaning

+Random tasks that help promote a healthy channel:
+* Adding descriptions and/or keywords that would help the discoverability of information
+* Trying new automation methods and new ways of doing things to help productivity
+* Putting (and possibly creating) image thumbnails for the start of videos

 ### Streaming Events